c-sanders/Gtk4-Example-1/Git_basics.md

 C:\Users\Foo\.ssh\
 ```

-If you don't have one and provided you have the ssh package installed, you should be able to
+If you don't have a ssh public key, then provided you have the ssh package installed, you should be
-generate a public and private key pair by use of the following command;
+able to generate a public and private key pair by use of the following command;

 ```
 ssh-keygen -o -t rsa -C "ssh@github.com"
 ```

 If all goes well, then this command should place the public and private keys which it generates,
-into your `.ssh` directory.
+into your `.ssh` directory, as was discussed just above.

 #### > Invoking the script : gh auth login

-After you invoke this script from the command line, the first question it will
+After you invoke this script from the command line, the first question it will ask you is the
-ask you is the following.
+following.

 ```
 ?
 Where do you use GitHub?
 [Use arrows to move, type to filter]